CATEGORIES

 Empowering Women Who Work at Academic Institutions

-One would like to imagine that educational institutions, of all places, should be aware of women’s struggles.
+One would like to imagine that educational institutions, of all places, should be aware of women’s struggles and learn how to support women in the workplace.
 And that such awareness has led to corrective measures for empowering women in the workplace.
 As it stands, the reality is far bleaker.
-Although teachers, professors, and research assistants are majorly women, the institutions are far from being women-friendly.
+Although teachers, professors and research assistants are majorly positions of women leadership, the institutions are far from being – friendly.
 This reluctant tolerance, if at all, of women in the workforce is especially observable in the global south.

 Inclusive Infrastructure